- Date: September 08, 2021

 With the climate crisis growing increasingly dire, hotter temperatures, more intense and longer dry seasons, earlier snowmelt, and stronger winds damage nature’s ability to resist fire.
 Fuel accumulates as more intense wet periods lead to rapid vegetation growth, and longer heat waves dry it out.
 On top of that, increasingly frequent lightning strikes provide more opportunities for ignition.
 The result of these interwoven drivers is a tinderbox.
 The fire season is starting earlier and ending later—and the wildfires that ignite are more destructive.

 Land use decisions can also make people more vulnerable to wildfire.
 These drivers include deforestation, poor soil management, agricultural development, lack of fire-resistant construction practices, and zoning that allows development in areas of high fire risk.
 As with other disasters, the impacts of fires are disproportionately felt by Indigenous peoples, communities of color, and low-income communities.
-Fires can exacerbate structural inequities such as air quality disparities, pesticide exposure, heat-related illnesses, and unsafe working conditions.
+Fires can exacerbate structural inequities such as air quality disparities, chemical exposure, heat-related illnesses, and unsafe working conditions.
 To best manage wildfire risk, it is important to integrate equity and justice by empowering local people to participate in decision-making and channeling resources to the communities that are most impacted.

 Fires accelerate the climate crisis